 Basal cell carcinomas develop from the malignant proliferation of cells in the basal layer of the epidermis (basal keratinocytes) and rarely metastasize.
-Squamous cell carcinomas arise from keratinocytes in the mid-layer of the epidermis; a small proportion of these metastasize in the absence of treatment.37-39 cells found in the basal layer of the epidermis.
+Squamous cell carcinomas arise from keratinocytes in the mid-layer of the epidermis; a small proportion of these metastasize in the absence of treatment.36-38

+Melanomas develop through a process of unregulated growth of melanocytes, melanin-producing cells found in the basal layer of the epidermis.
 Melanocytes may grow in a horizontal lentiginous pattern to appear on the skin as a freckle, and clusters of melanocytes may develop into nevi.
 Melanomas typically have metastatic potential when they infiltrate the dermis and begin a vertical growth phase into deeper layers of the skin.
-Although less common, thin melanomas that have not invaded the dermis or entered the vertical growth phase also can metastasize.40
+Although less common, thin melanomas that have not invaded the dermis or entered the vertical growth phase also can metastasize.39